aolunuga/opproject/readme_open.txt

 In order to execute a SQL file in MySQL you have to do the following:

    (1) Open a command line window (DOS shell) und type
-       "mysql ï¿½u opproject -p opproject" and enter the password you specified when creating the database user
+       "mysql –u opproject -p opproject" and enter the password you specified when creating the database user
    (2) mysql> source demodata07.sql;
    (3) mysql> quit